Anubias White Rose Tissue Culture

 Like other Anubias, Anubias White Rose is a flowering plant that grows best when the rhizome is attached to a hard surface such as driftwood.
 Most Anubias have low to medium light requirements and will benefit from regular fertilization and CO2 injection.
 Since Anubias are slow growers, Anubias leaves can be susceptible to algae growth if placed under high lighting.

 - Tissue culture plants are grown in vitro from a state of the art laboratory specialized in propagating aquatic plants.
 They provide the best option for those who want to ensure that absolutely zero unwanted pests are introduced into the aquarium.

 - Remove tissue culture gel before planting.
 Simply wash the gel away or soak the plant in water and squeeze the gel off with your fingers.

 - Do not make drastic changes to the aquarium.
 Unstable parameters will result in melt and rotting of the aquarium plant.

 - For instructions on how to properly prep tissue culture aquarium plants, click here.

-- CO2 injection and quality aquarium soil will yield better growth.
+- CO2 injection and fertilizer dosing will yield better growth.